Supercuspidal unipotent representations: L-packets and formal degrees: Preliminaries

 We will make ample use of Lusztig's arithmetic diagrams $\mathsf I / \mathsf J$ \cite[\S 7]{Lusztig-unirep}.
 This means that $\mathsf I$ is the affine Dynkin diagram of $\mb G$ (including the action of $\mb W_K$), and that $\mathsf J$ is a $\mb W_K$-stable subset of $\mathsf I$.
 This provides a convenient way to parametrize parahoric subgroups of $G$ up to conjugacy.
-The $\mb W_K$-action on $\mathsf I$ boils down to that of the Frobenius element, and only the maximal $\Frob$-stable subsets $\mathsf J \subsetneq \mathsf I$ can correspond to parahoric subgroups of $G^{F_\omega}$ that possess a cuspidal unipotent representation.
+The $\mb W_K$-action on $\mathsf I$ boils down to that of the Frobenius element, and the maximal $\Frob$-stable subsets $\mathsf J \subsetneq \mathsf I$ correspond to maximal parahoric subgroups of $G^{F_\omega}$.
+Recall that only those parahorics can give rise to supercuspidal unipotent $G^{F_\omega}$-representations.

 The above entails that $\Irr (G^{F_\omega})_{\cusp,\unip}$ depends only on some combinatorial data attached to $\mb G$ and $F_\omega$: the affine Dynkin diagram $\mathsf I$, the Lie types of the parahoric subgroups of $G$ associated to the subsets of $\mathsf I$, the group $\Omega^\theta$ and its action on $\mathsf I$.